For Participants

 PARTICIPANTS ARE ENCOURAGED TO TRY NEW THINGS AND LEARN NEW SKILLS.
 ALONG THE WAY THEY WILL HELP OTHERS, MAKE FRIENDS AND DISCOVER SKILLS AND TALENTS THEY NEVER KNEW THEY HAD.

-After a Participant has registered for the appropriate level (with the help of a parent or Award Coordinator) they can start their The Compass Award journey.
+After a Participant has registered for the appropriate level (with the help of a parent or Compass Facilitator) they can start their The Compass Award journey.

 HOW TO GET STARTED